IzicTemi/End-to-End-CI-CD/README.md

 #### 3. Smoke Test Phase

 Create a smoke test to remove ensure that nothing we didn’t plan for that made it through to production
-- Create a job named `smoke-test` in your config file.
+- Create a job named `smoke-test` in the config file.
   - Write code to make a simple test on both front-end and back-end.
 Use the suggested tests below or come up with your own.
     - Install dependencies like `curl`.
     - Test the back-end